-In June of 2017, the Town of Weymouth received a $25,000 grant through the Executive Office of Energy and Environmental Affair's Municipality Vulnerability Preparedness (MVP) Program to begin the process of planning for climate change and building resilience.
-Weymouth was among 71 communities to receive a MVP grant in the first round of funding, representing 20 percent of the state’s municipalities.
+In June 2017, the Town secured a $25,000 grant through the Executive Office of Energy and Environmental Affair's Municipality Vulnerability Preparedness (MVP) Grant and Designation Program to begin the process of planning for climate change.
+Weymouth was among 71 communities to receive a MVP Planning Grant in the first round of funding, representing 20% of the state’s municipalities.

-The Town’s MVP process will be coordinated by Planning Department and Conservation Commission staff in collaboration with Weymouth’s emergency management team, engineers and public works staff, Waterfront Committee, harbormaster, and local watershed associations.
-Stantec’s Urban Places Group of Boston will provide technical assistance as the Town’s MVP-certified consultant.
+The Town’s MVP planning process was coordinated by Planning and Conservation staff in collaboration with the Town's emergency management team, engineers and public works staff, Waterfront Committee, Conservation Commission, harbormaster, and local civic groups and watershed associations.
+Stantec’s Urban Places Group of Boston provided technical assistance as the Town’s MVP-certified consultant.

-Results of the MVP Program will be used to update and inform Town’s local planning documents, public works projects, and future grant applications.
+Weymouth's MVP report will be used to update and inform the Town’s local planning documents, public works projects, and future grant applications.

-In September of 2016, Governor Baker signed Executive Order 569, directing multiple state agencies to develop and implement a statewide, comprehensive climate adaptation plan with the best climate-change data available.
+In September 2016, Governor Baker signed Executive Order 569, directing multiple state agencies to develop and implement a statewide comprehensive climate adaptation plan with the best climate-change data available.
 Recognizing that many adaptation solutions are local in nature, a key commitment of Executive Order 569 is to assist local governments in completing their own assessments and resiliency plans.
-The Municipal Vulnerability Preparedness (MVP) Program represents the first step in fulfilling this commitment to cities and towns.
+The MVP Grant and Designation Program represents the first step in fulfilling this commitment.

-The MVP Program provides grants to municipalities to complete vulnerability assessments and develop action-oriented resiliency plans.
-Funding is used by cities and towns to hire a MVP-certified consultant who is trained to provide technical assistance and complete a community's vulnerability assessment and resiliency plan using the nationally-recognized Community Resilience Building Framework.
-Towns and cities are free to choose a consultant of their choice from a list of certified MVP providers.
+The MVP program provides planning grants to municipalities to complete vulnerability assessments and develop action-oriented resiliency plans.
+Funding is used by cities and towns to hire a MVP-certified consultant who is trained to provide technical assistance and complete a community's vulnerability assessment and resiliency plan using the Community Resilience Building Framework.
+Towns and cities are free to choose the consultant of their choice from a list of certified MVP providers.

-Communities who complete the MVP Program become a certified "MVP community" and are eligible for follow-up grant funding and other opportunities through the Commonwealth.
+Communities that complete the MVP planning process become certified "MVP Communities" and are eligible for Action Grant funding and other opportunities through the Commonwealth.

 Community Resilience Building Framework